DEAR JOAN: I have a serious problem with pigeons destroying a new composition roof.

 There are a number of products on the market that you can buy.
 Metal and plastic spikes, coils of wire, chicken wire, netting, shock wires, scarecrows (devices that move and make noise) and chemical repellents.
 Any one of these products will work, but the key is finding the one that will work for you.

 I'd do an Internet search -- look for "bird deterrents" -- to see what's available, what matches your roof and your problem, and what fits into your budget.
 You've already made a hefty investment by replacing the roof, so don't try to go too cheaply on the fix.
+On the other hand, it's not like you're facing a Hitchcockian onslaught.

 Some people will tell you to stick a plastic owl on your roof.
 This will probably work for a day or so until the birds figure out it's not real and poses no threat.
 Some recommend feeding scrub jays and crows and allow these aggressive birds to drive away the pigeons.
 This could work, but then you've got jays and crows to contend with.